 Switching between open applications

 To work efficiently while studying online you need to be able to access more than one application at a time – your browser and your word processor, for instance.
-This article explains some of the ways to do this if you use a Mac or a PC.
-Mobile devices are less easy to manipulate.
+This article gives a brief overview of how to do this using keyboard shortcuts.

-If you like using keyboard shortcuts you can find more in the official guide to Keyboard shortcuts in Windows (includes Windows 10).
+If you like using keyboard shortcuts you can find more in the official guide to Keyboard shortcuts in Windows.

 Press the Command and Tab keys to bring up the floating app switcher.
 Here, you'll see all of the apps that you have open.
 While holding the Command key, press the Tab key to move forward through the list of open apps, one at a time.
 If you want to move back (left-side) in the list, press the Tilde key (to the left of the Z) while holding the Command key, or use the arrow keys to move through the apps.
 When you find the open app that you want to switch to, simply release the Command and Tab keys and the window will be in the foreground.

 You can also jump to a particular window of an open app from the app switcher.
 When you have an app highlighted in the floating switcher, press the Up or Down arrow key.
 This will show you all open windows for the given app.

 For all the Apple shortcuts, see this list of keyboard shortcuts on Apple's support site.